 Yesterday’s Bretons did not fear death, for it was seen as simply part of the natural order of things and the beginning of a new and better life but they did fear An Ankou – the Breton personification of death.
 Master of the afterlife, the Ankou is omnipotent.
 He is portrayed as a skeletal figure, sometimes draped in a shroud, holding an arrow, spear or very occasionally a scythe whose blade faces outwards.

-Standing on a cart whose axles creak, the Ankou roams at night, gathering souls to guide into the Otherworld.
+Standing on a cart whose axles creak, the Ankou roams at night, gathering souls to guide towards the Otherworld.
 He is often spoken of as being accompanied by a screeching owl and attended by one or more assistants.
-To hear the squeak of Ankou’s chariot signified that someone close to you would soon die.
-In coastal areas, the Ankou was said to steer a black boat.
+To hear the squeak of the Ankou’s chariot signified that someone close to you would soon die.
+In coastal areas, the Ankou was believed to steer a black boat.
+In his book, The Fairy-Faith in Celtic Countries (1911), Walter Evans-Wentz noted: “The Ankou, who is a king of the dead, and his subjects, like a fairy king and fairies, have their own particular paths over which they travel in great sacred processions; the hosts of the dead are in possession of the earth on November Eve.”

 In some parts of Brittany, the Ankou’s persona was more fluid – the first or last death of the year would become Ankou.
 Thus, he would be renewed each year and could be imbued with some of the characteristics of the soul once living – if he had been an evil character in life then, as Ankou, he would search relentlessly for fresh souls to gather.
 In these traditions, the Ankou is assisted by the second on the list of the deceased of a parish.
 It is he who guides the Ankou’s skinny black horse by the bridle, opens the gates and loads the dead souls onto the cart.
 Rather than draped in a shroud, the Ankou of the 19th century was often depicted as dressing contemporaneously while hiding his face under a black felt hat with a wide brim; a style then popularly worn in Brittany.